kellan/kellan.github.io/_posts/2022-05-14-iq-disempowered.md

 Very few things are as uncomfortable as being accountable for something you have no direct control over or knowledge of, but that's the name of the game if you want a high functioning team that takes ownership in their work.

-_(thanks to [Silvia Botros](https://twitter.com/dbsmasher) and [Sarah Milstein](https://twitter.com/SarahM), oh both saw an earlier draft of this post and gave great feedback, they didn't see this draft, and all the bad parts that remain aren't their fault)_
+_(thanks to [Silvia Botros](https://twitter.com/dbsmasher) and [Sarah Milstein](https://twitter.com/SarahM), who both saw an earlier draft of this post and gave great feedback, they didn't see this draft, and all the bad parts that remain aren't their fault)_